 Some objectives require actions by the Planning Commission and/or the Board of County Commissioners.
 In typical comprehensive planning processes:

 The Zoning Regulations Update is updated shortly after the comprehensive plan is adopted.
-The Zoning Regulations Update requires analysis and development by the Department of Planning & Zoning, followed by public hearings and action by the Planning Commission and Board of County Commissioners.
+The Zoning Regulations Update requires analysis and development by P&Z, followed by public hearings and action by the Planning Commission and Board of County Commissioners.

-The Adequate Public Facilities (APFO) regulations are part of the Zoning Ordinance Update.
-In addition to schools and roads, the Board of County Commissioners approved amendments to the APFO regulations to include, water and sewer, stormwater management, solid waste, and fire, rescue and emergency management services (EMS) services on November 29, 2022.
+The Adequate Public Facilities (APF) regulations are part of the Zoning Ordinance Update.
+In addition to schools and roads, the Board of County Commissioners approved amendments to the APF regulations to include, water and sewer, stormwater management, solid waste, and fire, rescue and emergency management services (EMS) services on November 29, 2022.

 The MDOT Priority Letter is the County’s statement of its priorities for state spending on roads, bridges, bikeways, and transit in the county.
 It is submitted annually to MDOT upon approval by the Board of County Commissioners.